argoproj-labs/hera/hep/proposals/0001-decorators.md

 @wt.entrypoint
 @wt.dag
 def worker(worker_input: WorkerInput) -> WorkerOutput:
-    # Note that here setup will be referenced as a workflow template ref
+    # Here, the call to `setup` will create a template ref task since it belongs
-    # since it belongs in a different workflow template even though it is defined
-    # inside this file
+    # in a different workflow template even though it is defined inside this file
     setup_task = setup()

-    # concat is a workflow template ref and just serves as a stub
+    # concat serves as a stub, and will also become a template ref task
     task_a = concat(ConcatInput(word_a=worker_input.value_a, word_b=setup_task.result))
     task_b = concat(ConcatInput(word_a=worker_input.value_b, word_b=setup_task.result))
     final_task = concat(ConcatInput(word_a=task_a.value, word_b=task_b.value))